 Anyone who has a website.
 The TrueShield web application firewall is cloud-based, which means that it doesn’t require a complicated installation – in fact setup takes just a few minutes.
 It also means that TrueShield is affordable for even the smallest businesses and budgets.
 A typical small to mid-sized business does not have the in-house technical staff, nor the time, to deal with the complexities of protecting their site from every potential attacker.
 A web application firewall, like TrueShield, is the easiest way for a small business to get enterprise-grade protection without needing enterprise-level resources.

-A little more than a dozen years ago, a not-for-profit organization called The Open Web Application Security Project, aka OWASP, was formed with the goal of supporting the creation, development, acquisition, operation and maintenance of applications that can be trusted by their users.
+The Open Web Application Security Project (OWASP) was formed with the goal of supporting the creation, development, acquisition, operation and maintenance of applications that can be trusted by their users.

-That’s probably one of the toughest security questions, and the answer is usually not good.
-In a report published at the end of 2012 on the growing hacking threat to websites, research firm Frost and Sullivan found that of all the security vulnerabilities discovered every day, more than 98% were discovered by third-party researchers, while less than 2% were discovered by the people who made the applications that contained the vulnerabilities.
+In a report published at the end of 2012 on the growing hacking threat to websites, research firm Frost and Sullivan found that of all cyber security vulnerabilities, more than 98% were discovered by third-party researchers, while less than 2% were discovered by the people who made the applications that contained the vulnerabilities.

 According to Frost and Sullivan, more than 80% of websites have at least one known vulnerability.
 If that vulnerability is known to security researchers, you can bet it’s also known to hackers who use automated tools to sniff out unpatched vulnerabilities, millions of websites at a time.